-- Grease a 23cm x 30cm pie dish or tin and line it with one of the sheets of puff pastry.
+- Heat the oven to 200C (180C fan, Gas 6).
+Grease a 23cm x 30cm pie dish or tin and line it with one of the sheets of puff pastry.

-- Melt the remaining butter in a large pan and mix in the flour.
-Cook for 1 min, before gradually adding the milk.
+- Melt the remaining butter in the pan and mix in the flour.
+Cook for 1 minute, before gradually adding the milk.
 Stir continuously until the sauce thickens.

 - Mix in the chicken, chopped apricots, cream, wine (if wanted) and Dijon mustard.
 Season with salt and freshly ground pepper.